Soledad Miranda

 Fin de semana

 This romantic comedy was filmed in Madrid and released in November 1964.
 Soledad plays a girl whose boyfriend takes her on a date.
 Unfortunately for him, she decides to bring her little brother along.
 In a bizarre fantasy sequence, Soledad is a cave woman captured by a gorilla!
+The boyfriend was played by Antonio Ozores and the brother was played by Enrique San Francisco.
+A Dutch movie website calls it "a silly film, saved by some interesting observations."

 Click here for a synopsis, pictures, and video from Fin de semana and here to find it on IMDB.
 This movie is for sale in the store.
 My copy of this movie is in Spanish; if anyone has a copy with English or French dubbing or subtitles, please let me know.